These 9 Free TV Apps Let You Watch Your Favorite Shows — Without the Bill

 Crunchyroll is a great app for anyone with an interest in anime.
 Of course, when it comes to anime content, you have to be watchful with your younger children, as a lot of it is geared towards teens (and sometimes even adults).

 For anyone with even a passing interest in gaming and esports, Twitch is the go-to free streaming service.

 Twitch hosts user-created channels and streams focused on video games and other esports.
 It features a built-in chat feature, so users can chat with other streamers in real time.

 While there are thousands of free streams, Twitch also features premium features for a monthly subscription.
 Twitch apps are compatible with PCs, iOS and Android devices, game consoles, Chromecast and Fire TV.
 While Twitch is popular with children, parents should beware: Twitch streams are somewhat unregulated and can sometimes contain adult language or content.

 Yes, YouTube.
 No list of cost-free streaming video services would be complete without it.
-YouTube apps are compatible with just about every device out there that has a screen, and the service features billions of videos to choose from on nearly any topic imaginable.
+YouTube apps are compatible with just about every device out there that has a screen, and the service features videos to choose from on nearly any topic imaginable.

-While there are ways to download YouTube content for offline viewing, proceed with caution: many of these sites and apps are full of malware.
+While there are ways to download YouTube content for offline viewing, proceed with caution: Many of these sites and apps are full of malware.